dobbs/docker-agent/README.md

 Just run your container with `--volumes-from=docker-agent` and `--env SSH_AUTH_SOCK=/tmp/ssh-auth-sock` to enable ssh auth forwarding for any processes inside your container.

+You can lock things back up by `docker stop docker-agent` and `docker rm docker-agent`.
+That'll stop the `sshd` which will kill the server end of the ssh tunnel.